shirtsgroup/physical_validation/docs/_sources/userguide.rst.txt

    parser = GromacsParser(exe='/path/to/gmx')

-The simulation data is then created by requesting a :class:`.SimulationData` object from the created parser, giving the created ensemble and topological information as input, as well as pointers to energy and position trajectories.
+The simulation data is then created by requesting a :class:`.SimulationData` object from the created parser, giving pointers to the input file, the topology file, and the energy and position trajectories.
-Lastly, also the used time step can be given, :math:`\Delta t = 0.0005 ps` in this case.
 ::

-   nh1_data = parser.get_simulation_data(ensemble=NVT_300, topology=topo,
+   nh1_data = parser.get_simulation_data(mdp='nh1/water.mdp',
+                                         top='nh1/water.top',
                                          edr='nh1/water.edr',
-                                         gro='nh1/water.gro',
-                                         dt=0.0005)
+                                         gro='nh1/water.gro')

 .. note:: Generally, the tests only require a subset of the data to be set.
 For example, testing for the correct ensemble of the potential